Why Use Digital Signage For Retail – 14 Reasons

 The world of retail is constantly changing, and its harder than ever to keep up.
-Businesses that have traditionally used printed point of sale (POS) to get their messages across, are increasingly digital signage for retail.
+Businesses that have traditionally used printed point of sale (POS) to get their messages across, are increasingly starting to use digital signage for retail.
 Why?
 We explore 14 reasons why you might want to consider using it.

 Transform your retail environment

-1. Eye-catching messages
+1. Make messages more eye-catching

-2. Improve consistency
+2. Improve consistency between different sites

-3. Keep retail spaces fresh
+3. Keep your retail spaces feeling fresh

-4. Instant campaign delivery
+4. Instant marketing campaign delivery

 This immediacy of campaign introduction and removal also means that tracking results from your promotional campaigns is easier.

-5. More promotional space
+5. Much more promotional space

 Unlike printed POS materials, which have a static message, digital signage can display as many different messages as you deem fit in a single day.
 This volume of availability creates the opportunity for you to sell advertising space to third parties, creating the potential for new revenue streams.

-6. Tailored messages
+6. Tailor messages by time/location

 Different types of customer have different needs.
 Digital signage is dynamic so different messages can be scheduled for different times of day, or in different areas to target different types of customer.
 Seasonal campaigns can quickly, easily and cost-effectively be implemented.

-7. Simpler pricing
+7. Simpler pricing updates

 Signage can be integrated with other systems – e.g. EPOS – so that content displaying price information is automatically updated.
 Furthermore, digital signage is available for shelf-edge displays, removing the need for your staff to manually adjust pricing.